 Required Open House/Neighborhood Meeting.
 Prior to application submittal, SRC 300.320 requires the applicant for a proposed minor amendment to the City's comprehensive plan map to either arrange and conduct an open house or present their proposal at a regularly scheduled meeting of the neighborhood association the property is located within.
 On May 4, 2020, the applicant and their representatives held an open house meeting to present their proposal.
-A summary of the comments provided at the neighborhood association meeting prepared by the applicant's representative is included as Attachment G.
+The applicant submitted the video of this open house meeting as well as a summary of the meeting.